-- 1. Normally it should not be necessary to set the Access Codes, they are preset.
-If special field programming is needed.
-Power the unit up on the bench and pre-program the unit for any special crane configurations or other parameters, if desired, see Section 7 Programming for details.
-The unit can be re-programmed after it is installed also. - Position the receiver.
+- 1. Normally it should not be necessary to set the Access Codes; they are preset.
+If special field programming is needed, power the unit up on the bench and pre-program the unit for any special crane configurations or other parameters, if desired; see Section 7 Programming for details.
+The unit can be re-programmed after it is installed also. - 2.
+Position the receiver.
 Locate as far as possible from exposed trolley wire and sources of electromagnetic or radiated noise.
-Cabinet mounting dimensions and mounting template is on next page see Figure 4-2.
+Cabinet mounting dimensions and mounting template is on next page, see Figure 4-2.
 Receiver Mounting Details.
 Antenna should be kept as clear as possible of any metal object. - 3.
 Mount the receiver.
-The four deep mounting holes in corners of the receiver use quantity four #10-24 combo drive round head screws 1 1⁄2 " in length, four #10 lock washers and four #10-24 hex nuts to mount.
-Lock washers should be used in front of hex nuts - 4.
-Wire the unit using the appropriate electrical drawings for the specific transmitter and crane orientation selected, see Section 6 Wiring.
-If you need to remove the main board (4 screws) the antenna unplugs from the RF Receiver, be sure to dress the antenna cable on the RF Receiver when reinstalling the antenna cable. - 5.
+There are four deep mounting holes in corners of the receiver.
+Use quantity four #8-32 combo drive round head screws 1" in length, four #8 lock washers and four #8-32 hex nuts to mount.
+Lock washers should be used in front of hex nuts. - 4.
+Wire the unit using the appropriate electrical drawings for the specific transmitter and crane orientation selected; see Section 6 Wiring.
+If you need to remove the main board (4 screws), the antenna unplugs from the RF Receiver; be sure to dress the antenna cable on the RF Receiver when reinstalling the antenna cable. - 5.
 Wire the power to J1 input power connector.
 The connections are Ground (GND), Neutral (N) and 115 VAC 60 Hz (115V).
 See Figure 4-1.
 Input Power Connections. - 6.
 Wiring of the system should now be complete.
 Install antenna. - 7.
 Turn switch SW2 OFF (MR relay control) and SW1 ON (main power switch).
 Stand clear of the crane and apply AC power to receiver unit.
-Check to see if at least the three green LEDs DS1, DS2 and DS3 are ON, as well as two green LEDs on the RX module (other LEDs may be ON also).
+Check to see if at least the LEDs DS1, green, is ON, DS3, green, is flashing, and two green LEDs on the RX module are lit (other LEDs may be ON also).
 If none are lit check AC power and power switch SW1.
-See Figure 8-1.
+See Figure 9-1.
 Receiver Layout for switch and LED locations.